China stocks roughly flat as sentiment remains subdued; HK shares down | Headlines

 China stocks roughly flat as sentiment remains subdued; HK shares down

-** Tech stocks traded in Hong Kong were down 0.5%, with Chinese food delivery giant Meituan slumping 6.1% to a near 4-year low. ** Shares of mainland property developers were down 2.6%, with Country Garden Services down nearly 10%.
+** Tech stocks traded in Hong Kong were down 0.6%, with Chinese food delivery giant Meituan slumping 5.7% to a near 4-year low. ** Shares of mainland property developers were down 3.3%, with Country Garden Services down 11.7%.

 - Country: